• Skip to primary navigation

 Yarn: Caron Cotton Cakes (Worsted Weight #4)

-I’ve been seeing a lot of mushrooms popping up on my social media feeds lately!
+I’ve been seeing the most mushrooms popping up on my social media feeds lately!
 These fabulous fungi have certainly been enjoying their time in the spotlight.
 They’ve never looked cuter than in this blocky C2C square.
 This design is part of a whole series of C2C plants.
 Make them all and you can make an entire blanket of plants.

 Designer: Divine Debris